devaughnpenn/UCCTF/docs/Installation.md

 # cd frontend
 # curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```
 In order to use NVM, exit your terminal and open a new one.
-Then, install the latest version of Node JS.
+Then, use the following command to install the latest version of Node JS.
 ```bash
 # nvm install 12.16.2
 ```